mihocsaszilard/pokedex-bootstrap/README.md

 * The app should show loading indicators while loading data.
 * The app should handle errors (such as trying to load data while offline) and show user-friendly error messages.

+## Deployment

+The [Pokédex] (https://github.com/mihocsaszilard/pokedex-bootstrap) app is deployed on GitHub Pages.

 ## Contact